logordon/SENSE/README.md

 SENSE was the 2019 Fall Northeastern Capstone 2nd place winner.
 Listed below are documents that will give you an overview of what _Project SENSE_ is about.
 * [Project Presentation](https://github.com/logordon/SENSE/blob/master/Presentation%20Documents/SENSE%20Final%20Presentation.pdf)
 * [Abstract](https://github.com/logordon/SENSE/blob/master/Presentation%20Documents/Abstract.pdf)

+# Special Thanks
+Special thanks to [Arjun Vinod](https://github.com/arjun7965) for his extensive knowledge on hardware and software integration.